UncaughtExpectation/WorkerPoolManager/README.md

 ## Dispatching Tasks for Example One-Shot Worker

-Send a POST request to `/example/oneShot` with the following body:
+Send a POST request to `/example/oneShot` with the following payload:
 ```json
 {
   "workerScript": "<Path to the worker's JavaScript file>",